winitzki/scall/tutorial/programming_dhall.md

 ## Overview of Dhall

-This book is written for the [Dhall standard 23.0.0](https://github.com/dhall-lang/dhall-lang/releases/tag/v23.0.0).
+This book is written using the [Dhall standard 23.0.0](https://github.com/dhall-lang/dhall-lang/releases/tag/v23.0.0) and Dhall version `1.42.2`.

 Dhall is a purely functional language with very few features.
 It will be easy to learn Dhall for readers already familiar with functional programming.